QubesOS/qubes-doc/user/how-to-guides/how-to-use-pci-devices.md

 - /doc/AssigningDevices/
 - /wiki/AssigningDevices/
 ref: 197
-title: How to use pci devices
+title: How to use PCI devices
 ---

 *This page is part of [device handling in qubes](/doc/how-to-use-devices/).*